Doctoral Programme in Physical and Chemical Sciences - Admission Criteria and Instructions for Applicants

 In the autumn call, an applicant will prepare a supervision plan in the second application phase together with her/his supervisor.

 Fill in the form Supervision plan.
-Sign the form by yourself and collect signatures of your research director and supervisor(s) into it.
+Sign the form by yourself and collect signatures of your research director and supervisors into it.
 Scan it and attach to the application as a pdf (titled Surname_supervisionplan).

 6. Verification of language proficiency

 The University of Turku follows the Rector’s decision (15 Aug 2019) on the means of verifying one’s language proficiency.
 See language requirements on the webpage of the university’s graduate school.
+If the applicant is required to prove their language proficiency with a language test, a scanned certificate of a completed language test must be attached to the application

 5. Motivation letter (applicants for a right to study)